elestio/cloudgate/README.md

     -p --port   Port to use [3000]

     -oc --outputcache [0 or 1] Default is 0, disabled.
 When enabled this will cache all GET requests until file is changed on disk.

+    -c number of threads to use, eg: 2 to use 2 threads, by default it will use all cores available

     -w --watch  Activate file change watch [default: disabled]